-Post partum moms are welcome to attend physiotherapy at any time after delivery to address concerns regarding pelvic girdle pain and early recovery.
-We recommend a thorough pelvic health assessment at the 6 - 8 week mark post partum to ensure your body is recovering well from your vaginal delivery or C-section.
+Postpartum moms are welcome to attend physiotherapy at any time after delivery to address concerns regarding pelvic girdle pain and early recovery.
+We recommend a thorough pelvic health assessment at 6 - 8 weeks postpartum to ensure your body is recovering well from your vaginal delivery or C-section.

 Menses and appointments?

-Both Shannon and Rosemarie are comfortable treating patients who are currently menstruating so do not feel that you need to reschedule your appointment.
-However, if you do not wish to have an internal exam for reasons of your own comfort there are plenty of treatment options such as external manual treatments, more education and review or exercise progressions that can beperformed instead.
+Both Shannon and Rosemarie are comfortable treating patients who are currently menstruating, so please do not feel that you need to reschedule your appointment.
+However, if you do not wish to have an internal exam for reasons of your own comfort there are plenty of treatment options such as external manual treatments, more education and review or exercise progressions that can be performed instead.

 CONDITIONS WE TREAT